 Slough Creek Campground Overview

-Slough Creek Campground—elevation 6,250 feet (1905 m)—is located in Lamar Valley near some of the best wildlife watching opportunities in the park.
-It is a small campground with 16 sites and a single loop.
-Located at the end of a two mile graded dirt road, this campground is best suited for tents and small RVs.
-There are plenty of hiking opportunities in the area, including the Slough Creek Trail which begins nearby.
+Near some of the best wildlife watching opportunities in the park.
+Located at the end of a two mile dirt road, this campground is best suited for tents and small RVs.
+There are plenty of hiking and fishing opportunities in the area, including the Slough Creek Trail which begins nearby.
 Nighttime offers a quiet, unimpeded view of the stars and the possibility of hearing wolves howl.
 Elevation: 6,250 ft (1905 m).

 There are many opportunties for recreation in the Slough Creek area including hiking, fishing, wildlife viewing, backpacking and photography.
 Visit the park's website to learn more: https://www.nps.gov/yell/planyourvisit/towerrplan.htm

 Trash/Recycling Collection - Seasonal